Xunnamius/project-utils/README.md

 possible.
 This means no bootstrapping commands, no custom linking, no "Projector config file", no repository commit count limits, nor any reinventions of the features that git, npm, semantic-release, conventional-changelog, and other tooling already provide.

+**Projector tries to avoid being Yet Another Thing you have to learn.** The
-Combined with [custom life cycle plugins][40], Projector is flexible enough to integrate with your technology stack of choice.
+upside: combined with [custom life cycle plugins][40], Projector is probably flexible enough to integrate with your technology stack of choice.
+The downside: compared to [Lerna][11]—the primary inspiration behind Projector's creation—Projector only implements a focused subset of features.
+[See what Projector can do][41].

-**Projector tries to avoid being Yet Another Thing you have to learn.** If you are familiar with something like [Lerna][11], or already have a favorite stack (e.g. Babel + TypeScript + Jest + webpack), [see if Projector meets your needs][41].
+> 🚧 🚧 Projector is still in its infancy as a tool mostly for my own personal
+> use!
+Check out the [public roadmap][72] to see the lay of things.

 ---